Rexios80/watch_connectivity/watch_connectivity_garmin/README.md

 target 'Runner' do
   ...

-  pod 'ConnectIQ', :podspec => 'ConnectIQ.podspec'
+  pod 'ConnectIQ', :git => 'https://github.com/Rexios80/ConnectIQ-pod', :tag => '0.1.0' # This might update with new plugin versions
 end

 ...